-Known for its Maori culture, geothermal activity, photogenic landscapes (not to mention the world-famous Skyline Luge!), Rotorua has an amazing array of activities for every budget.
+Known for its Maori culture, geothermal activity, and photogenic landscapes (not to mention the world-famous Skyline Luge!), Rotorua has an amazing array of activities for every budget.

 But you might be wondering what there is to do in Rotorua on a small budget.
 Well, the good news is there's a lot to do!

-Wrapped around the 12-kilometre-wide Lake Rotorua are both free activities, and an affordable (paid) counterparts.
+Wrapped around the 12-kilometre-wide Lake Rotorua are both free activities, and affordable (paid) counterparts.
 Read on to discover how to make a lifetime of memories in Rotorua, without breaking the bank.

 Here are the top 5 free and affordable things to do in Rotorua: